RAKWireless/RUI3-Best-Practice/RUI3-Mesh/README.md

 	uint8_t data[243];	 // 17
 };
 ```
+⚠️ WARNING
+If this structure is changed or parts are removed the **DATA_HEADER_SIZE** in mesh.h must be changed to the new header size.

 ### Marker
 Just 3 bytes to mark the data packet, can be removed or freely changed